Local beer needs healthy hops

 An explosion in the last several years in the number of breweries across Minnesota has resulted in the expansion of a crop not widely grown in Minnesota: hops, a primary ingredient in beer.

-There are about 75 hop yards in Minnesota, according to Angela Orshinky, a University of Minnesota Extension plant pathologist.
-Orshinky conducts hops research to help Minnesota producers grow the crop in a state where plant diseases affecting the vines spread easily.
+There are about 75 hop yards in Minnesota, according to Angela Orshinsky, a University of Minnesota Extension plant pathologist.
+Orshinsky conducts hops research to help Minnesota producers grow the crop in a state where plant diseases affecting the vines spread easily.

 Anyone growing hops commercially in Minnesota soon discovers that control of diseases is a major challenge,” says John Brach, who raises hops on Stone Hill Farm near Stillwater.
 “Having Dr. Orshinsky available through Extension for advice on downy mildew control has been a huge help to growers as the industry develops here.”